isomerpages/moe-angmokiosec/_amksian-experience/MOE Sexuality Education in Schools.md

 9. Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
-They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
+They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
 Abstinence and upholding family values are the key messages.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.

-**At Ang Mo Kio Secondary School, the eTeens Programme will be implemented as follows in&nbsp;<u>2023</u>:**
+**At Ang Mo Kio Secondary School, the eTeens Programme will be implemented as follows in&nbsp;<u>2024</u>:**

 ![e teen 2023](/images/e-teen%202023.jpeg)